Long-billed Thrasher © Dorian Anderson / Macaulay Library

 When you identify a bird in Merlin Bird ID, you can save it to your Life List - a list of all the birds you have confidently identified.
 If you use eBird, your Merlin Life List also includes species reported on your eBird checklists.
 Learn more.

-Your filter settings may be limiting which birds are displayed in results.
 If you search for a bird by name and don’t get any results, try changing the filter settings.
 Open Explore Birds, tap the filter button in the upper right corner of the screen, switch ‘Refine Bird List’ from Likely Birds to Bird Packs, and then select your bird pack of interest.
 You can also flip the toggle for All Installed Birds to see all species in your packs at once.
 Refining by Bird Packs functions like a field guide for all the birds in the pack’s region, and Likely Birds gives you a customized list of birds that are commonly found near you, with bar charts of when they can be seen throughout the year.

 Why didn't Merlin list my bird as a possible match?